Olamyy/oldone/content/articles/locally-weight-regression/locally-weight-regression.md

 Status: draft

-Locally weighted regression is estimates a regression surface through a multivariate smoothing.

-A couple of weeks back, I started a review of the linear models I have used over the years and it hit me that I never really understood how the locally weight regression algorithm works.
-This encouraged me to do an investigation into the working principles of the algorithm.In this post, I would attempt to provide an overview of the algorithm using statistical inferences,a possible sklearn/numpy powered implementation and a benchmark of different implementations.
+A couple of weeks back, I started a review of the linear models I've used over the years and it hit me that I never really understood how the locally weight regression algorithm works.
+This and the fact that sklearn had no support for it, encouraged me to do an investigation into the working principles of the algorithm.In this post, I would attempt to provide an overview of the algorithm using mathematical inference and introduce a possible Python implementation for it.

 This article would follow the trend below:

 * Regression
     * Regression Function
-    * Regression Algorithms
     * Regression Assumptions
+    * The Linear Regression Algorithm
 * Locally Weight Regression
     * Mathematical Proof
     * Python Implementation